0-lucas/digital-garden/content/Data Engineering/Airflow/Creating pipelines in Airflow.md

 # Creating pipelines in Airflow

 To create a pipeline in [[Apache Airflow]], one would use [[DAGs]] for [[Data Orchestration]] and **Operators** for actual *data wrangling*.

+> *For consulting, check the book [[Data Pipelines with Airflow.pdf|Data Pipeline with Airflow]], from Bas Harenslak and Julian de Ruiter*.
 ___
 ## DAG